tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Bunch of nothing then the chinese avengers
+Most of the year was irrelevant, but they did get a top 8 finish at Bali.
+Bear in mind, however, they got that top 8 by beating one opponent in bracket: BetBoom.
+Was that *after* BetBoom...?
+Yep.

 **What would success look like?** Only two Chinese teams are attending this TI.
 LGD and Azure Ray.
 Last year was already surprising with only LGD, Aster, and RNG.
-But only *two*?
+But only *two* Chinese teams?
 Never thought I'd see the day.

+Lot of question marks in the air on the future state of the Chinese scene.
+Is most of the matchfixing resolved?
+Are new talent joining the competitive scene?
+Will we ever have international LANs there again?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/smg.jpg" alt="Banner"></p>